ikim025/ucr-cs100/textbook/tools/xmonad/README.md

 ##Usage

 ###Opening a terminal window
 When you login, you will see a blank screen.

 ![](images/blanks.png)

 Now, the command to run the terminal is **MOD-SHIFT-N**.
-MOD is by default the alt key, but we can change it.
+MOD is by default the alt key, but it can be changed.
 So, basically, you will press alt, shift and n at the same time to run the terminal.

 *On pressing MOD-SHIFT-N*